The Bankrate promise

 7. Shop loan terms, not monthly payments

-When you’re shopping, look for the most favorable terms — usually the lowest APR over the shortest period.
+When shopping, look for the most favorable terms — usually the lowest APR over the shortest period.
 That way, you will have more manageable monthly payments with reasonable interest rates.
-If you cannot find a low APR, consider shopping for a different vehicle.
+This is where prequalification and preapproval come in handy.

-Consider asking a trusted friend or family member to be a co-signer.
+Consider asking a trusted friend or family member to be a co-signer on your car loan.
 Ideally, this individual should have a steady source of income, a strong credit score and an exceptional credit history.

-Co-signers reduce much of the risk for lenders — because the co-signer is responsible for the loan should you default on your payments.
-Adding a co-signer can be a strong negotiating tool and usually results in a lower interest rate.
+Co-signers reduce lenders’ risk because the co-signer is responsible for the loan if you can’t make payments.
+A co-signer can be a strong negotiating tool and may result in a lower interest rate.
+However, the co-signer’s credit score can suffer if the loan becomes delinquent — even though they don’t own the vehicle.

-Nonprime buyers are more likely to encounter lending contracts with nonessential goods and services, says Josh Frank, former senior researcher for the Center for Responsible Lending.
-Other costs, such as car insurance rates, can pile up for nonprime buyers.
+Subprime buyers are more likely to encounter lending contracts with nonessential goods and services, says Josh Frank, former senior researcher for the Center for Responsible Lending.
+Other costs, such as car insurance rates, can pile up if you have bad credit.

 Never agree to a loan that’s contingent on purchasing any add-on, such as extended warranties, after-market services or car insurance.
-Be aware of these add-ons, especially if you need to apply at a buy-here, pay-here dealership or you plan to trade in your vehicle.
-And understand that rolling these costs into your loan means you’ll pay more interest over the loan term.
+Be aware of these add-ons, especially if you apply at a buy-here, pay-here dealership or plan to trade in your vehicle.
+And understand that rolling these costs into your loan means you may borrow more than the vehicle is worth, putting you more at risk of being upside-down on your loan.

 If you finance through a dealer, always ensure the terms are final before signing.
-If you don’t, you may face higher monthly payments.
+A dealer may offer you conditional approval so you can drive off the lot, but be wary.
+Since the terms of your loan aren’t set, you may face higher monthly payments than you initially agreed to.

 Where to find a bad credit car loan

 Car loans are available through most banks, credit unions and online lenders.
-You can also use dealership financing, as discussed above.
-But if you have bad credit, you’re more likely to get a loan with reasonable terms through an online lender.
+You can also use dealership financing, but you’re more likely to get a bad credit loan with reasonable terms through an online lender.

 Bad credit car loan APRs